SharedControlAutonomousDriving/scad_tot/docker/marabou/README.md

 **%** `docker run -p 9999:9999 grese/marabou`

-Once it is running, visit https://localhost:9999 in your browser.
+Once it is running, visit https://localhost:9999?token=<TOKEN> in your browser. (token will be printed in the console when container starts)

-If you'd like to mount a persistent folder, try this command:
+#### With a persistent volume from your local machine

 **%** `docker run -p 9999:9999 -v "$PWD":/home/marabou/work grese/marabou`

 ### Run on command line:

 **%** `docker run -p 9999:9999 -it grese/marabou /bin/zsh`

 ### Run as daemon